-- (i) The Health Overview and Scrutiny Panel which shall undertake all the statutory functions of a scrutiny committee in accordance with Section 7 (and regulations made under that section) of the Health and Social Care Act 2001, relating to reviewing and scrutinising health service matters. - (ii) The Joint East Berkshire Health Overview and Scrutiny Committee. - (iii) The Joint East Berkshire Health Overview and Scrutiny Committee with Buckinghamshire County Council.
+- (i) The Joint East Berkshire Health Overview and Scrutiny Committee. - (ii) The Joint East Berkshire Health Overview and Scrutiny Committee with Buckinghamshire County Council.

 4. CONDUCT OF PROCEEDINGS

 The Overview and Scrutiny Commission and the overview and scrutiny panels established by the Council will conduct their proceedings in accordance with the Overview and Scrutiny Procedure rules set out in Part 4 of this Constitution.